Axeldallize/th-assignment/README.md

 *   **Separation of Observation and Interpretation:** The AI first presented the objective facts (the average film lengths per year) and then provided a subjective interpretation based on those facts.
 *   **True Analysis:** This behavior fulfills the project's goal of building an *analytical* system.
 A simple answer would have been a failure of analysis; a nuanced one proves the system can reason about data.

-We made the conscious decision to embrace this nuance.
+I made the conscious decision to embrace this nuance.
 Forcing the AI to be more decisive (e.g., via a prompt like "*You must answer only yes or no*") would have resulted in a less truthful and less valuable system.
 The current implementation prioritizes accuracy and intellectual honesty over artificial certainty, which is crucial for any trustworthy data product.
 Future work could involve allowing the user to set a "decisiveness level" to tune the AI's response style based on their needs.

 ---